Charles Schwab vs Etrade vs Scottrade vs TD Ameritrade: Review

 Buying and selling equities at E*Trade and TD Ameritrade incurs a $9.99 charge, while Schwab clients pay $8.95, and Scottrade is the lowest at $7.
 Derivative traders at Schwab, E*Trade, and TD Ameritrade pay an additional $0.75 per option contract.
-Options at Scottrade are more expensive at $1.25 per contract, but the base charge is only $7.
+Options at Scottrade at $0.70 per contract, but the base charge is only $7.

 Using a living, breathing broker at TD Ameritrade to buy or sell is $44.99, while Schwab is cheaper at $33.95.
 Scottrade charges $32, and E*Trade is the lowest at $25.